psteckler/ppx_version/README.md

 Similarly, modules passed as arguments to functions cannot be a specific-versioned module; use `Stable.Latest` instead.

+A serializable type may not need to be versioned, because the serialization is neither persisted nor shared with different software.
+In that case, annotate the type with `deriving bin_io_unversioned`.

 The linter does not examine code in tests that use the `let%test`, `let%test_unit` or `let%test_module` forms used with the Jane Street `ppx_inline_tests` package.
 Anything goes in tests.

+A serializable type may not need to be versioned, because the serialization is neither persisted nor shared with different software.
+In that case, annotate the type with `[@@deriving bin_io_unversioned]`.